Making plans for The Narrows Zion Hike? These must-know tourist tips will help you make the most of your Zion Canyon Hike on the Virgin River.

 Conditions on the river are always changing, so make sure you get the latest updates before you head out on your adventure!

-I hope these 9 tips for hiking The Narrows help you have a memory-filled day with tons of fun and none of the headaches!
+I hope these 9 tips for navigating The Narrows help you have a memory-filled day hike with tons of fun and none of the headaches!

 WANT MORE ZION??